 The Reconciliation Fund Strategy 2014-2017 was launched on 9th June 2014.
 The strategy outlines the priorities for the Reconciliation Fund, ensuring that the Fund supports our vision of a reconciled Ireland and remains relevant, effective, and efficient in the coming years.
-The Department is now working on an updated strategy, for launch during 2019.
+The Department is now currently developing an updated strategy for launch in late 2020.

 The Reconciliation Fund operates two funding rounds each year (in spring and autumn).

 Next funding round

 We are currently finalising preparations for the launch of our spring 2021 funding round and hope that it will open in March.
 As soon as the date is confirmed, we will post details to this webpage and also communicate it via the twitter account of the Department of the Foreign Affairs.
 Full guidance on the application process will also be updated on the How To Apply tab below.